junxit/us-congress-bills-115/bill.md

     - **(B)** make available for audit all records relating to the expenditure of the Federal funds and any matching funds; and
     - **(C)** require, with respect to all agreements authorizing the expenditure of Federal funds by other organizations, that the receiving organizations make available for audit all records relating to the expenditure of the Federal funds.
 - **(d)** *Prohibition on acquisition of real property*
-  - **(1)** *In general* The local coordinating entity shall not use Federal funds received under this Act to acquire real property or any interest in real property.
+  - **(1)** *In general* The local coordinating entity shall not use Federal funds to acquire real property or any interest in real property.
-  - **(2)** *Other sources* Nothing in this Act precludes the local coordinating entity from using Federal funds from other sources for authorized purposes, including the acquisition of real property or any interest in real property.
+  - **(2)** *Other sources* Nothing in this Act precludes the local coordinating entity from using funds from other sources for authorized purposes, including the acquisition of real property or any interest in real property.

 ## § 5.
 Management plan

 - **(a)** *In general* Not later than 3 years after the date on which funds are first made available to carry out this Act, the local coordinating entity shall prepare and submit to the Secretary a management plan for the Heritage Area.
 - **(b)** *Contents* The management plan for the Heritage Area shall—
   - **(1)** include comprehensive policies, strategies, and recommendations for the conservation, funding, management, and development of the Heritage Area;
+  - **(2)** include a description of actions and commitments that governments, private organizations, and citizens will take to protect, enhance, and interpret the natural, historic, scenic, and cultural resources of the Heritage Area;
+  - **(3)** describe a program of implementation for the management plan that includes—
+    - **(A)** performance goals and ongoing performance evaluation;
+    - **(B)** plans for resource protection, enhancement and interpretation; and
+    - **(C)** specific commitments for implementation that have been made by the local coordinating entity or any government, organization, business or individual;
+  - **(4)** include an interpretative plan for the Heritage Area;
-  - **(2)** take into consideration existing State, county, and local plans;
+  - **(5)** take into consideration existing State, county, and local plans;
-  - **(3)** specify the existing and potential sources of funding to protect, manage, and develop the Heritage Area;
+  - **(6)** specify the existing and potential sources of funding to protect, manage, and develop the Heritage Area;
-  - **(4)** include an inventory of the natural, historic, cultural, educational, scenic, and recreational resources of the Heritage Area relating to the themes of the Heritage Area that should be preserved, restored, managed, developed, or maintained; and
+  - **(7)** include an inventory of the natural, historic, cultural, educational, scenic, and recreational resources of the Heritage Area relating to the themes of the Heritage Area that should be preserved, restored, managed, developed, or maintained; and
-  - **(5)** include an analysis of, and recommendations for, ways in which Federal, State, and local programs, may best be coordinated to further the purposes of this Act, including recommendations for the role of the National Park Service in the Heritage Area.
+  - **(8)** include an analysis of, and recommendations for, ways in which Federal, State, and local programs, may best be coordinated to further the purposes of this Act, including recommendations for the role of the National Park Service in the Heritage Area.
-- **(c)** *Disqualification from funding* If a proposed management plan is not submitted to the Secretary by the date that is 3 years after the date on which funds are first made available to carry out this Act, the local coordinating entity may not receive additional funding under this Act until the date on which the Secretary receives the proposed management plan.
-- **(d)** *Approval and disapproval of management plan*
+- **(c)** *Approval and disapproval of management plan*
   - **(1)** *In general* Not later than 180 days after the date on which the local coordinating entity submits the management plan to the Secretary, the Secretary shall approve or disapprove the proposed management plan.
   - **(2)** *Considerations* In determining whether to approve or disapprove the management plan, the Secretary shall consider whether—
     - **(A)** the local coordinating entity is representative of the diverse interests of the Heritage Area, including governments, natural and historic resource protection organizations, educational institutions, businesses, and recreational organizations;